 There will be many positive aspects that come from this historic chapter.
 One such aspect is using procurement to achieve policy goals to build business resilience, embracing innovation, supporting national production and celebrating diversity in suppliers.

-With a more integrated and open system, both procurement and supplier teams will likely become more involved in complex sourcing and in meeting faster time-to market objectives.
-In the future, the greater transparency, reduced procurement duplication and greater market participation might be realised in a truly two-sided marketplace.
+With a more integrated and open system, both procurement and supplier teams will likely become more involved in complex sourcing to meet faster time-to market objectives.
+In the future, this greater transparency, reduced procurement duplication and broader market participation might be realised in a truly two-sided marketplace.